Ragtime (musical): Act One

-Three social castes in turn-of-the-century New York introduce themselves to the audience: the first is an upper-class white family from New Rochelle— the Little Boy, Edgar, and his Father (who runs a fireworks factory), Mother, Mother's Younger Brother, and Grandfather—who live a genteel life and enjoy a lack of racial and ethnic diversity; the second is the Black residents of Harlem, including a beautiful young woman named Sarah, who adores the pianist Coalhouse Walker Jr.; the third are immigrants from Europe in the Lower East Side, among them "Tateh", a Jewish artist from Latvia, and his young daughter.
+Three social castes in turn-of-the-century New York introduce themselves to the audience: the first is an upper-class white family from New Rochelle— the Little Boy (Edgar), his Father (who runs a fireworks factory), Mother, Mother's Younger Brother, and Grandfather—who live a genteel life and enjoy a lack of racial and ethnic diversity; the second is the Black residents of Harlem, including a beautiful young woman named Sarah, who adores the pianist Coalhouse Walker Jr.; the third are immigrants from Europe on the Lower East Side, among them "Tateh", a Jewish artist from Latvia, and his young daughter.
 These three worlds are connected by narration from the luminaries J. P. Morgan, Henry Ford, Booker T. Washington, Emma Goldman, Harry Houdini, and Evelyn Nesbit (“Prologue—Ragtime”).

 Mother bids goodbye to Father as he embarks on Robert Peary's expedition to the North Pole.
 He asks Mother to oversee his affairs and assures her that nothing will change in his absence, but Mother feels adrift without her husband to guide her (“Goodbye, My Love”).
 As Peary's ship departs, Father watches as a "rag ship" arrives, carrying a hopeful Tateh and his Little Girl to America, while Mother, back on shore, wishes Father safe passage (“Journey On”).
 Meanwhile, Mother's Younger Brother, an intense and awkward young man yearning for purpose who works at Father's fireworks factory, attends the vaudeville act of Evelyn Nesbit, a young woman who became famous after her wealthy lover Stanford White was killed by her millionaire husband Harry K. Thaw (“Crime of the Century”).
 After the show ends, Younger Brother confesses his love to Evelyn.
-She kisses him, but only for the benefit of a press photographer, and cheerfully rejects him afterward.
+She kisses him, but only for the benefit of a press photographer, then cheerfully rejects him afterward.

-Back at home in New Rochelle, Mother discovers a Black newborn partly buried alive in her garden.
+Back at home in New Rochelle, Mother discovers a still-living Black newborn baby, partly buried alive in her garden.
 The police arrive with Sarah, the baby's mother.
 Pitying her, Mother takes responsibility for Sarah and her child.
+Brother thanks her.
 Surprised at herself, she remarks that her husband would never have allowed her to make such a decision (“What Kind of Woman”).

 At Ellis Island, the immigrants arrive (“A Shtetl Iz Amereke”).
 Tateh eagerly begins his new life, drawing silhouettes and selling them on the street.
 He and the Little Girl quickly descend into poverty.
 Emma Goldman attempts to get him to join the Socialist movement, but he refuses.
-A wealthy man even offers to purchase the Little Girl, whom he now keeps on a leash for safety.
+A wealthy man even offers to purchase the Little Girl, whom Tateh now keeps on a leash for safety.
 Inspired by immigrant magician Harry Houdini, Tateh resolves to begin again somewhere else (“Success”).

 In Harlem, Coalhouse, a popular pianist, informs his audience that he's finally found his lost love, Sarah, and is going to win her back (“His Name Was Coalhouse”/“Gettin' Ready Rag”).
 He then purchases a Model T while Henry Ford and his workers glorify industry (“Henry Ford”).